Marremelad/bird_dodger/README.md

 <img src="https://github.com/Marremelad/AssetsAndImages/raw/main/BirdDodgerScreenRecording.gif" height="300" width="500" alt="Application Demo">

 ### Requirements
-* .NET 8 or higher
+* Python 3.12.0 or higher
+* PyGame library

 ### Get started
 If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL - https://github.com/Marremelad/bird_dodger.git